naseemr/tail_log_fabric/README.md

 Pre requiste:
 Python3 & fabric.

-How to: Just replace your server IPs with IP1,IP2 ....
+How to: Just replace your server IPs with IP1,IP2 in fabfile.py
 example:
 fab -P svrlist1tailf